 Latest travel updates on Coronavirus (COVID19) here

 On this all-gay hiking expedition we’ll tackle one of the world’s most famously rugged destinations, Patagonia.
 So famously rugged, the world’s largest outdoor clothing company is named after it.
 Our adventure begins on the Argentinian half of Patagonia in both El Calafate and El Chalten.
-It’s here we’ll discover the local wilderness by foot, witness the region’s most imposing glaciers, and of course mix and mingle with other flannel-wearing, axe-totting outdoorsmen with their thick beards and brawny bod’s and musky sce… *trails off incoherently*.
-Sorry, where were we?
-Ah yes!
+It’s here we’ll discover the local wilderness by foot, and witness the region’s most imposing glaciers.
 We’ll then transfer over the Chilean border into Torres del Paine National Park to discover Patagonia as it once was.
 We’ll bid adieu to our luggage and begin hiking from campsite to campsite along the same trails used by guanacos and prowling pumas.
 The challenging journey concludes on the shores of Grey Lake where you can either fly home or further explore the country on our Chile: Hiking, Biking, Wining & Dining gay tour.

 It’s worth mentioning, this tour can also be easily paired with our relaxed Argentina: Buenos Aires to Mendoza gay tour which wraps just before this tour begins.

 Please Note: 2021 and 2022 booking conditions differ, please ensure you have read all booking conditions thoroughly.

 Hola!
 Welcome to El Calafate, a small town on the southern shore of Lago Argentino in Patagonia.
 Our Patagonia gay hiking adventure begins with a Welcome Meeting at 6pm followed by our official Welcome Dinner at a special local restaurant.